JuicerV3/Ryzentosh_OpenCore_Huawei-Matebook-D15/README.md

 ### What works (Recovery)
 * Recovery Booted
+* Recovery WiFi connection
-* Battery readout
+* Build-in display
 * Keyboard
 * Trackpad
-* Build-in display
+* Battery readout

 ### What not works
-* Wifi&Bluetooth
+* N/A

 ### Untested
 * N/A